UntetheredJ/UntetheredJ/README.md

 ### Hi there 👋

-I'm Juan David, currently a systems engineer student at Universidad Industrial de Santander (UIS).
+I'm Juan David, a systems engineer student at Universidad Industrial de Santander (UIS).

 Currently working in some Roblox projects on my free time!